mindflayer/python-mocket/README.rst

 Then the recording feature
 ==========================

-You probably know `VCRpy`, that's the `mocket`'s way of achieving it:
+You probably know *VCRpy* is capable of, that's the `mocket`'s way of achieving it:

 .. code-block:: python